Biblioklept/hyperessentials/he-fnv/README.md

 <summary>Troubleshooting:</summary>
 <br>

-Problem: Installers won't run when I run them from MO2.
-- Run them by going to the build folder using Windows Explorer.
-They require administrator permissions.
+~~Problem: Installers won't run when I run them from MO2.~~ ~~- Run them by going to the build folder using Windows Explorer.
+They require administrator permissions.~~

 </details>